Flat wire vs serrated knife wire!

 The mixed blade has two partially serrated parts, one at the base of the blade and the other at the end closest to the tip.

-The middle section is a traditional flat blade.
+The intermediate section is a traditional flat blade.

 It provides fewer workspaces for each of the sharp edges, but allows you to deal with just about any cut you might be facing.